Mylapqn/RIMM/RIMMR Example Addon/README.md

         * RIMM Reworked
         * RIMMR Example Addon
 5. Delete **RIMM Reworked** folder
+6. (Optional) Rename **RIMMR Example Addon** to whatever you like.
+Just note that I will still be reffering to that folder as it is now.

 ## (Optional) Conversion/Compressing audio files.
 Barotrauma doesn't like "big" audio files.
 Especially if you're playing in multiplayer.
 Using big audio files can cause lags, and players loosing connection.
 That's why we decided to use compression to make files smaller and keep the audio levels acceptable.